vmrfreitas/payment-splitter/README.md

     *   The API will be running at `http://localhost:3000` (or the port you configured).

 ## API Endpoints

-[**List the available endpoints with a brief description of each.**  Focus on clarity and conciseness.
-A table format can be very effective.
-For each endpoint, include:]

 *   **Endpoint:** (e.g., `POST /groups`)
 *   **Method:** (e.g., `POST`, `GET`, `PUT`, `DELETE`)